readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-10-chapter-8-checking-fertility-signals-how-to.md

 <h2><a class="notes" name="check-cervical-fluid">Cervical Fluid</a></h2>

 Whether you're a man or a woman, the thought of inspecting cervical fluid might make you a bit uncomfortable.
-Trust me, I can completely empathize with those feelings!
+I can completely empathize with those feelings!
 My first reaction upon learning about tracking cervical fluid changes was: "I have to check my _what_?!"
 But trust me when I say that the wealth of knowledge gained by learning this stuff far outweighs any initial "ew" factor.

 Consider this example: if you blow your nose and look down only to see that it's green, how do you react?
 You probably think that you might be sick.
 And what about when you have a fever?
 How do you know?
 How can we tell that multi-colored boogers or a fever indicate that we might want to see a doctor?
 Because we have a _baseline_ to compare to and we know what _normal_ looks like!